itaru2622/docker-ghclient/README.md

 @octokit with nodejs/typescript
 powershell for gh-gei
 yq
-azure-cli for managing github EMU via Azure Entra ID. githubCsvTools for import/export issues, from https://github.com/gavinr/github-csv-tools
+azure-cli, msgraph-cli for managing github EMU and Azure Entra ID. pwgen, as password generator githubCsvTools for import/export issues, from https://github.com/gavinr/github-csv-tools msgraph-sdk-python

 # and more such as ...
 /opt/github-misc-scripts/* from https://github.com/joshjohanning/github-misc-scripts.git